alok/notational-fzf-vim/README.md

 -   [`ag`](https://github.com/ggreer/the_silver_searcher)
 -   [`fzf.vim`](https://github.com/junegunn/fzf.vim)

+## Optional Dependencies

+-   [`coderay`](https://github.com/rubychan/coderay), for the ability to
+    preview files, with syntax highlighting.

 ## Required settings

 You have to define a list of directories (which must be strings) to